We will determine final course grades as follows.

 at both ends of the curve.

-- The mean is a borderline B-/C+, and each
+- The median is a borderline B/B+, and each standard deviation

-cutoff is 2/3 standard deviations above the mean.
-That is, the
+standard deviations above the median.
+That is, the range that

-range that corresponds to the grade B itself has length of 1/3 of
+corresponds to the grade B itself has length of 1/3 of a standard

 - The above is just a guideline - the thresholds would be